Battle of Bint Jbeil: Operation Webs of Steel 2 (23–29 July)

 Lebanese accounts of the battle do not mention this clash and do not confirm any Hezbollah casualties in Bint Jbeil on this date.
 Lebanese daily as-Safir reported that a Hezbollah reconnaissance squad attacked IDF positions in Tallat Mas’oud on 28 July, prompting an overnight Israeli withdrawal from the district.

-Also on 29 July, two Hezbollah commanders and a third soldier who was accompanying them were killed in an Israeli airstrike in the Old City of Bint Jbeil.
+Also on 29 July, two Hezbollah commanders and a third fighter who was accompanying them were killed in an Israeli airstrike in the Old City of Bint Jbeil.
 The house they were occupying collapsed after being bombed, killing all three of them.
 The two commanders were identified as Khalid Bazzi (al-Hajj Qasim) and Muhammad Abu Ta'am.
 Bazzi was chief of operations in the Bint Jbeil area, including Maroun al-Ras, Aynata, Aytaroun and Bint Jbeil, while Abu Ta'am was responsible for the town itself.
 Both had taken part in the abduction of the two Israeli soldiers that had started the war.

 There are suggestions that Bazzi earlier had refused to obey orders to withdraw from the town saying that he would "only leave as a martyr".
 Hezbollah commanders who spoke to Lebanese al-Akhbar a year after the war did not confirm this version of events.
-According to them the proper place for a commander was with his soldiers on the battlefield.
-Bazzi and Abu Taam however were criticized for violating military regulations by being at the same place during a battle.
+According to them the proper place for a commander was with his fighters on the battlefield.
+Bazzi and Abu Ta'am however were criticized for violating military regulations by being at the same place during a battle.
 The IDF had earlier claimed that Bazzi was killed in Maroun al-Ras several days earlier.
 Bazzi was succeeded by Muhammad Qanso (Sajid ad-Duwayr), a special forces commander who in turn would be killed by an Israeli airstrike near Beit Yahoun 13 days later.

 On the same day, the IDF pulled its troops from Bint Jbeil, but armored units continued to operate around the town.